OneZoom/OZtree-docker/README.md

 is not included in this repo as it is large and changable.
 We suggest naming it something like "onezoom_prod_2021-04-30.sql"

-Appropriate sql dumps can be created using
+Appropriate sql dumps can be created from a running OneZoom database (e.g. `onezoom_prod`)
+using:

 ```
 mysqldump onezoom_prod ordered_leaves ordered_nodes images_by_name images_by_ott quotes tree_startpoints vernacular_by_name vernacular_by_ott -u onezoom -p > onezoom_prod_YYYY-MM-DD.sql